-Physician incentive plans
+Provider incentive plans

-Texas Children's Health Plan has a physician incentive plan for STAR and OB providers.
-Texas Children's Health Plan cannot make payments under a doctors' incentive plan if the payments are designed to induce providers to reduce or limit medically necessary covered services to members.
-You have the right to know if your primary care provider (main doctor) is part of this doctors' incentive plan.
+Texas Children's Health Plan cannot make payments under a providers' incentive plan if the payments are designed to induce providers to reduce or limit medically necessary covered services to members.
+You have the right to know if your primary care provider (main doctor) is part of this provider' incentive plan.
 You also have a right to know how the plan works.
 You can call Member Services at 866-959-2555 to learn more about this.